ZhouJoseph/Orthogonal-range-tree-visualization/README.md

 ![Orthogonal-range-tree-visualization][search]

 #### Visualization's Side
-In order to have an interactive design, I would want a way to connect the points in the plane canvas and the nodes in the tree canvas.
+In order to have an interactive design, I would want a way to connect the points in the input canvas and the nodes in the tree canvas.
 So I simply assigned an id for each of the node that gets created, and use that node id as part of the element's class name

 Later on, I found out that I need to treat leaf nodes and normal nodes differently, because I want to highlight all the nodes that represents the same point in the input canvas in the range tree canvas and vice versa.